Beginner level

 Sowing grass seed on a lawn

 Feeding your lawn with organic fertilisers helps grass compete more effectively against weeds.
 Organic lawn feeds release nutrients slowly, encouraging steady, sustainable growth rather than the rapid but short-lived surge produced by some synthetic fertilisers.
-Apply feeds according to package directions, typically in spring and autumn.
+Apply feeds according to package directions, typically in spring and Autumn.

 Soil improvement is often overlooked but can be transformative for lawns struggling with persistent weed problems.
-If your soil is compacted (indicated by poor drainage or the presence of plantains), annual aeration in autumn can dramatically improve grass vigour.
+If your soil is compacted (indicated by poor drainage or the presence of plantains), annual aeration in Autumn can dramatically improve grass vigour.
 Core aeration removes small plugs of soil, allowing air, water, and nutrients to penetrate more effectively.

 Natural Weed Suppression Techniques